craftykate/boyschores/README.md

 * ~~Refactor existing code before moving on~~
 * ~~Basic authentication~~
 * ~~Order available chores by points~~
+* Add spinner in a popup when app is loading/saving
 * Make chore editable
 * Ability to "start a new day" - erase all their completed chores and undo any completed required chores
 * Input somewhere what the daily goal is so when a boy reaches it their chart turns a different color or something